Fans face the biggest challenge in Brazil - Valcke

 Brazil's preparations have been plagued by delays in building stadiums and other infrastructure amid mounting public anger at the cost.

-Critics say Brazilian organizers have made life more difficult than it should be by hosting the event in 12 cities around the country when eight would have been enough.
+Critics say Brazilian organisers have made life more difficult than it should be by hosting the event in 12 cities around the country when eight would have been enough.

 Valcke said FIFA was persuaded to agree to so many host cities by then Brazilian President Luiz Inacio Lula da Silva.